Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/01-portfolio-site.md

 In your project root folder, start another app called `messageboard` and add it to your installed apps.
 Modify the `portfolio_site/urls.py` file to re-route _all_ web traffic starting with `'messages'` to the message board's URLs file.

-In your `messageboard` app, create a URL and view function called `home` to display the text "Welcome to the message board!".
+In your `messageboard` app, create a URL and view function called `home` for the URL `''` to display the text "Welcome to the message board!".

 ## Stretch Challenges